mariakalafati/DevOpsLabAssignment/README.md

 1. **Start your minikube cluster**

+   - You should run all minikube and kubectl commands from cmd
    - After that, ensure that everything is correct by running `kubectl get pods -A`

 2. **Create deployment.yaml file**